Skip to content

 Discover what is happening in the next few days

-Thursday evening run/walk and beer with HH3
+Friday evening walk and beer with HH3

-Thursday evening run/walk and beer with HH3
+Friday evening walk and beer with HH3

-Hogtown Hash House Harriers (HH3) is a Toronto social running and beer drinking group, with runs happening every other Saturday, plus one Thursday and one Friday per month.
-We start at different locations across the city, run as a group, and typically end at a local pub where we continue to socialize.
+Hogtown Hash House Harriers (HH3) is a Toronto social running/walking and beer drinking group, with events happening every other Saturday, plus one Thursday and one Friday per month.
+We start at different locations across the city, run or walk together, and typically end at a local pub where we continue to socialize.
 Expect plenty of laughs, songs, quirky traditions, and a beer stop or two along the way.
-Walkers and non-beer drinkers are also welcome!
-HH3โ€™s Thursday run is typically 4-6 km, with a shorter trail for walkers.
-Meet and greet at 7pm to start run around 7:30pm.
-Date / Time: Thursday January 8 @ 7pm Start location: The Old Sod, 2936 Bloor St W. Nearest TTC stop: Royal York station, subway line 2 Cost: $10 for drinkers, $2 for non-drinkers, paid at start of trail.
-Note: Most of our regular members do not use Meetup, so you can expect to meet more people than those who RSVPd here.
+New members and non-beer drinkers are always welcome!
+HH3’s Friday event (A.K.A.
+‘The Hogans’) is traditionally our shortest and slowest trail with the most beer stops!
+Meet and greet at 7pm; head out around 7:30pm.
+Date / Time: Friday April 17th @ 7pm Start location: TBD Nearest TTC stop: TBD Cost: $15 for drinkers, $2 for non-drinkers, paid at start of trail.
+Note: Most of our regular members do not use Meetup, so you can expect to meet more people than those who RSVPd here

 Walking Events Near You